themesberg/flowbite/content/plugins/charts.md

 ## Options 🚧

+Learn more about how you can customize the charts including the data, labels, legend indicators, size and appearance of the graphs, and other options by checking out the examples below.

 ### Data series

 You can add multiple data sets by using the `series` object and setting a name, array of data and custom color of choice.
 In this example we added two data series based on a blue and purple color.